Baldomo/makesh/README.md

 }
 ```

-> Keep in mind that the `make::all` target can be executed by not passing any target name to the `make.sh` script, as mentioned above.
+> Keep in mind that the `make::all` target can be executed by not passing any target name to the `make` script, as mentioned above.

-You can also just source other files containing valid targets (and **just** the targets, no sourcing of `makesh` files) in your `make.sh` script and use them just the same as if they were in the main script.
+You can also just source other files containing valid targets (and **just** the targets, no sourcing of `makesh` files) in your `make` script and use them just the same as if they were in the main script.
 Note that `source` will not change the current working directory.

 ```sh
 # scripts/utility.sh